 The doorbell is equipped with a wide-angle, Full HD camera with built in microphone and speakers for communicating with whoever is on your doorstep — and because the Ring has a Wi-Fi connection, you can do this from anywhere in the world via the Ring smartphone app.
 There's also infrared night vision for seeing in the dark and the unit is weather-resistant so it won't be damaged by rain.

 When someone presses the button, you will hear the doorbell ring inside your home (through a smart speaker or plug-in chime, sold separately), but also be notified on your smartphone.
 If you aren't home you can then speak through the app.

 As with security cameras, doorbells like these require some consideration.
 Does the camera have a clear view into a home, school or playground across the road?
 Also bear in mind that if you are in an apartment complex the camera will be looking onto the property of the building owner, who might object to it being there.

 Ring Video Doorbell 2 with HD Video, Motion Activated Alerts, Easy Installation

 Air quality monitor

-As we briefly mentioned above, air quality monitors like the Awair and Foobot are an interesting way to make your home smart.
+As we briefly mentioned above, air quality monitors like those from Awair are an interesting way to make your home smarter.
 When teamed up with an IFTTT applet, they can alert you by sending a text to your phone or flashing your smart lights, or they can cause other smart products to fire into life.
 For example, if air quality falls to a certain level, a smart air purifier (or a regular fan connected to a smart plug) can be made to automatically switch on.

-Air quality monitors can also be made to interact with heaters, air conditioning units and even powered curtains, blinds and windows - although the latter are unlikely to be welcome in a rented property.
+Air quality monitors can also interact with heaters, air conditioning units and even powered curtains, blinds and windows - although the latter are unlikely to be welcome in a rented property.